 The point . means: take the first letter of the word whose position coincides with the number of points.

-+ . means therefore: begin with the fifth word (cross=4+dot=1) and count every first letter of the following words
++ . means therefore: begin with the fifth word (cross=4+dot=1), take its first letter and every first letter of the following words

 result: S O D